Curriculum and Phonics

 The Inclusion Lead for Waterman Primary School is Mrs J Fincher.

 At the HEARTS Academy Trust it is the belief that all children have an equal right to a full and rounded education which will enable them to achieve their full potential.
-We use our best endeavours to secure special educational provision for pupils for whom this is required, that is ‘additional to and different from’ that provided within the differentiated curriculum to better respond to the four areas of need identified in the new Code of Practice (September 2014).
+We use our best endeavours to secure special educational provision for pupils for whom this is required, that is ‘additional to and different from’ that provided within the differentiated curriculum to better respond to the four areas of need identified in the Code of Practice (September 2014).

 The changes in the Children and Families Bill affect the way children with special educational needs (SEN) are supported in schools.
 The approach places pupils at the centre of planning.
 The key principles of the legislation are: